How do I become a tutor?

 You may choose one of our participating schools where you prefer to tutor.
-Your school district coordinator will help you find a time during the school day for your weekly tutoring sessions.
+Your school district's OASIS facilitator will help you find a time during the school day for your weekly tutoring sessions.

 What training will I receive?

-Tutors complete an extensive training program based on a proven six-part plan of activities.
+Tutors complete 10-12 hours of training based on a proven six-part plan of activities that include talking, reading and writing.
 You’ll learn ways to draw out the child’s experiences and create simple stories that form the basis for reading activities.
-You may also attend monthly tutor meetings for continued training and the chance to share your successes and challenges with other tutors.
+You may also attend monthly tutor meetings for continued training and opportunities to share your successes and challenges with other tutors.